 In 2003, the cost basis of the debt was approximately \$22.1 million.
 As previously mentioned, Philip filed for bankruptcy protection in June 2003.
 Management of the Company reviewed Philip's financial statements, bankruptcy documents and the prices of recent purchases and sales of the debt and determined this investment to be impaired.
-Based upon this review, management concluded the fair value of the debt to be approximately \$3.3 million; therefore, the Company recorded a write-down of approximately \$18.8 million by a charge to earnings which was included in "Write-down of marketable equity and debt securities and other investments" in the Consolidated Statements of Earnings in the year ended December 31, 2003.
+Based upon this review, management concluded the fair value of the debt to be approximately \$3.3 million; therefore, the Company recorded a write-down of approximately \$18.8 million by a charge to earnings which was included in "Write-down of marketable equity and debt securities and other investments" in the Supplemental Consolidated Statements of Earnings in the year ended December 31, 2003.
 In December 2003, the Company sold two-thirds of its term and paid-in-kind ("PIK") debt with a basis of \$2.2 million for \$2.6 million, generating a gain of \$0.4 million.

 Philip emerged from bankruptcy on December 31, 2003 as a private company controlled by an Icahn affiliate.
-The Company's remaining interest in the debt will be delivered and exchanged for approximately 443,000 common shares representing a 4.4% equity interest in the new Philip, valued at the carrying value of the debt at December 31, 2004 of \$0.7 million.
+The Company's remaining interest in the debt was delivered and exchanged for approximately 443,000 common shares representing a 4.4% equity interest in the new Philip, valued at the carrying value of the debt at December 31, 2004 of \$0.7 million.

-b.
+- b.
 In December 2003, the Company acquired approximately \$86.9 million principal amount of corporate bonds for approximately \$45.1 million.
 These bonds were classified as available for sale securities.
 Available for sale securities are carried at fair value on the balance sheet.
 Unrealized holding gains and losses are excluded from earnings and reported as a separate component of Partners' Equity.
 At December 31, 2003, the carrying value of the bonds was approximately \$51.6 million and accumulated other comprehensive income ("OCI") was approximately \$6.5 million.
 This OCI was reversed in the year ended December 31, 2004 upon the sale of corporate bonds.
-In the year ended December 31, 2004, the Company sold the debt securities for approximately \$82.3 million, recognizing a gain of \$37.2 million.
+In the year ended December 31, 2004, the Company sold the debt securities for approximately \$82.3 million, recognizing a gain of \$37.2 million. - c.
+In the three months ended March 31, 2005, the Company purchased approximately \$66.5 million of equity securities.
+Such securities are treated as available for sale.
+In the three months ended March 31, 2005 (unaudited) the Company recorded in Partners' Equity approximately \$2.4 million of unrealized losses on such securities.